f0rk/spindrift/README.md

 What `spindrift` does:
 - packages your code and all necessary dependencies into a lambda-compatible zip file.
 - includes the appropriate shim so that your application doesn't need to know it's inside of lambda.
-- helps you integrate with an infrastructure tool for deployment:
-    - provides you with a `terraform` template to get you started.
-    - planned support for a `cloudformation` template as well.
 - puts a zip package where you asked.

 What `spindrift` doesn't: